Pediatric intellectual disability

-At Children’s Health, we provide personalized care for kids with these conditions to help them live their best lives.
+At Children’s Health℠, we provide personalized care for kids with these conditions to help them live their best lives.
 We start with a thorough evaluation of your child, so we can understand exactly where they struggle and what they need.
 Then we connect you with experts who can support your child, including educational specialists, speech-language pathologists and psychiatrists.

 An intellectual disability is a condition that causes a child to learn or grow more slowly than other kids their age.
 It may take longer for a child with an intellectual disability to learn to speak, walk or perform daily tasks.

-An intellectual disability can be mild, moderate or severe.
 According to the National Institutes of Health, the signs and symptoms include:

 • Sitting up, crawling or walking later than other children of similar age